How To Treat A Person With Hypothermia

 Hypothermia can sneak up on you almost without notice.
 And once it has taken hold, your life is in immediate danger.

-For those reasons, it’s crucial that you’re able to properly identify the early stages.
+For those reasons, it’s crucial that you’re able to properly identify the early stages of hypothermia and be able to treat it with basic first aid.
 Both in yourself and those riding with you.

-Once you’re able to identify it, you’re able to effectively combat it before it diminishes your mental capacity and ability to properly treat it.
+Once you’re able to identify hypothermia, you’re able to effectively combat it before it diminishes your mental capacity and ability to properly treat it.

 Hypothermia occurs when more heat is lost than your body can generate.
 By definition, it’s when your internal body temperature is less than 95°F.